MODM Clinical Database Management

 Learn about recombinant DNA technologies, molecular biology, and synthetic biology

-Gain a concrete overview of the conditions for producing a recombinant protein and developing a cell model compatible with medium-throughput screening (practical work).
+Gain a practical overview of the conditions for producing a recombinant protein and developing a cellular model compatible with medium-throughput screening (through hands-on laboratory work).

-The format of this TU, which focuses heavily on practical workshops and examples, should enable students to gain a fairly accurate picture of the use of biotechnology in healthcare and industry in general.
+The format of this TU, which focuses heavily on hands-on workshops and examples, should enable students to gain a fairly clear understanding of the use of biotechnology in the fields of healthcare and industry in general.

 TU – Modern Languages and Communication